Sweet Cherry Infused Vinegar by Ball [Recipe and Canning Tutorial]

 How to Make Sweet Cherry Vinegar

-We found this recipe in the Ball Blue Book.
-These directions and the recipe makes 2-pint jars full of yummy cherry-infused vinegar.
+This recipe was in the Ball Blue Book.
+These directions and the recipe makes 2-pint jars full of cherry-infused vinegar.

 Pitted cherries

-Next, we will place them in a bowl and mix the cherries with 1 cup of white wine vinegar.
-Then, we will lightly crush the cherries.
+Next, I will place them in a bowl and mix the cherries with 1 cup of white wine vinegar.
+Then, I will lightly crush the cherries.
 (If you find you have missed any pits now is a good time to remove them.)

 Lemon Zest